F. Clifton White: Career

-White's Young Republicans activism brought him into collaboration with conservative firebrands, William A. Rusher and John M. Ashbrook, to nominate a conservative Republican for President.
+White's Young Republicans activism brought him into collaboration with William A. Rusher and John M. Ashbrook, in support of nominating a conservative Republican for President.
 The effort began quietly with meetings in 1961 with other party activists.

-The movement grew to a full-time operation with a Manhattan office opened in the spring of 1962; its address in the Chanin Building gave White the title of his account of the Goldwater campaign, Suite 3505.
+The movement grew to a full-time operation with the opening of a Manhattan office in the spring of 1962; its address in the Chanin Building gave White the title of his account of the Goldwater campaign, Suite 3505.

 Goldwater's speech at the 1960 Republican National Convention included the phrase, "Let's grow up, conservatives.
 If we want to take this party back, and I think some day we can.
 Let's get to work."
 White and other younger activists took this as their rallying cry and ultimately convinced the reluctant Arizonan to run.
 Goldwater announced his candidacy less than two months after the assassination of John F. Kennedy.

-Organizing
+1964 presidential election

 White was credited with organizing highly effective grassroots operations in the states that secured enough delegates for a surprising Goldwater victory on the first ballot at the 1964 Republican National Convention held in San Francisco.
-White's team bested the better-funded Eastern Establishment campaigns of New York Governor Nelson A. Rockefeller, Pennsylvania Governor William Scranton, and several others.
+White's team bested the better-funded East Coast establishment campaigns of New York Governor Nelson A. Rockefeller, Pennsylvania Governor William Scranton, and several others.

-However, after the convention, Goldwater declined to give White the lead role of chairman of the Republican National Committee, a designation which went instead to Dean Burch of Arizona.
+Following the convention, however, Goldwater declined to give White the lead role of chairman of the Republican National Committee, a designation which went instead to Dean Burch of Arizona.
 Goldwater named his personal friend of nearly three decades, Denison Kitchel, a Phoenix lawyer, as the national campaign manager.
 According to author Theodore H. White (no relation), Clif White was "dismissed" to "an outer circle of advisers."

 White was left to organize an independent campaign, Citizens for Goldwater-Miller.
 The group sponsored the national broadcast of October 27, 1964, "A Time for Choosing", featuring a speech by actor Ronald Reagan warning of the dire national consequences unless Goldwater won the election.
 Inexplicably, several of Goldwater's close advisers tried to halt the Reagan broadcast.
 As widely predicted, Goldwater was overwhelmed by incumbent President Lyndon B. Johnson.

-Regan's speech for Citizens of Goldwater-Miller in 1964 is considered the launching pad of his career in politics.
+Reagan's speech for Citizens of Goldwater-Miller in 1964 is considered the launching pad of his career in politics.
 In 1968, White guided Ronald Reagan's brief presidential campaign.
 At the time Reagan had been governor of California for fewer than two years.
 Reagan came in third at the 1968 Republican National Convention held in Miami Beach, Florida, with 182 delegates, behind Rockefeller and first-ballot winner Richard M. Nixon, the former Vice President of the United States.